Booster2/Booster2.github.io/index.md

 The `returnBook` method takes `b?`, an element of the `borrowed` set as argument.
 The `b?` argument must not be an element of the `borrowed'` set after the method completes.

-The `:` operator can be read as "included-in", `/:` can be read as "excluded-from".
+The `:` operator can be read as "element of", `/:` can be read as "not an element of".
 The `?` identifies the `b` as an argument of the method.
 The post-state of the `borrowed` set is indicated by the prime symbol `'`.